 The Center for Sustainability and the Environment supports faculty interested in incorporating sustainability content in courses across disciplines and assists students and their faculty mentors to undertake sustainability-related research projects.
 The Center invites outside content matter experts in to share their knowledge with our campus community and the general public through four different educational series: the Sustainability Perspectives series, the Sustainability Film series, the Sustainable Business series, and the Sustainability Speaker series.
 The Center also fosters collaborative relationships with community partner organizations, agencies and businesses to create rich experiential learning opportunities related to sustainability.

 Wells is one of only a handful of colleges and universities to offer formal educational programs in sustainability.
-You can pursue an Individualized major in Sustainability * or you can minor in either Sustainability or Sustainable Food Systems; either minor can be attached to any major program. * Bachelor of Arts in Sustainability is pending New York State Department of Education approval
+You can pursue an Bachelor of Arts in Sustainability or you can minor in either Sustainability or Sustainable Food Systems; either minor can be attached to any major program.

 Learn more about the requirements for each of these academic programs: